techesuraj/Responsive-Website/README.md

 # Responsive-Website

-Responsive Web application which is built on Sass with BEM methodology
+This application is a part of my side project, which is built on soley HTML,Sass by using BEM methology.
+In this project, I used CSS grid system and built tool Gulp.